mikeboers/PyHAML/README.md

 ### [Filters](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html#filters)

+Several filters present in Haml are defined in PyHaml.
+These include :plain
+:escaped
+:cdata
+:javascript
+:css
+:sass
+:scss
+:coffeescript

 We don't supply any filters, but the mechanism is there to take callables from the runtime globals to use as a filter.
 You can also use Mako expression interpolation.
 Eg.:

     -! def to_upper(x):